 The Medicare Advantage Open Enrollment Period may be helpful to you if any of the above describes your current Medicare enrollment situation.
 Just remember, you can only make a single change between January 1 and March 31, and you will have to keep that plan until the next Annual Enrollment Period.

-Medicare Advantage Open Enrollment in 2022 occurred January 1 through March 31.
+Medicare Advantage Open Enrollment in 2023 occurs January 1 through March 31.

-If you’re looking for the chance to change to your coverage for the next year, which is often called “open enrollment” in marketplace insurance, you’ll want to take a look at the Annual Enrollment Period for Medicare’s equivalent of open enrollment in 2022.
+After March if you’re looking for the chance to change to your coverage for the next year, which is often called “open enrollment” in marketplace insurance, you’ll want to take a look at the Annual Enrollment Period for Medicare’s equivalent of open enrollment in 2023.
+The Annual Enrollment Period runs October 15 through December 7.

 Frequently Asked Questions